lynguyen-mia/react-random-user-generator/README.md

 - Redux: State management library for managing application state.
 - Bootstrap: CSS framework for responsive design and common UI components.
 - Data: Data fetched from a third-party API: https://randomuser.me/api

-## Features

-- Displaying 10 random users per page.
-- Navigating through user data using 10 pagination buttons, which allows to display a maximum of 100 users.
-- Sorting users ascendingly or descendingly based on fullname or username
-- Useing Redux to manage application state for users and pagination information.
-- Employing Bootstrap for responsive table layout and styling.